 Pothos Plant Care – Substrate and Repotting

 The substrate should be very light and well-drained to avoid waterlogging.
-To have the roots too humid can cause the appearance of fungi, the reason why a universal substrate mixed with perlite usually works very well.
-A small layer of arlite at the bottom of the pot will facilitate drainage and lighten its weight.
+Having the roots too humid can cause the appearance of fungi, the reason why a universal substrate mixed with perlite usually works very well.
+A small layer of perlite at the bottom of the pot will facilitate drainage and lighten its weight.

 They appreciate an annual repotting to a slightly larger pot.
-Of course, its enormous capacity for growth in pots that seem small for a large amount of foliage it produces is often surprising.
+Of course, its enormous capacity for growth in pots that seem small for the large amount of foliage it produces is often surprising.

 If you grow it indoors, you should try dividing the plant to be able to continue using the same pot.
 Sometimes the space in our homes is limited and we can’t afford a larger pot.
 Open the root ball wide to divide it and don’t worry if in the process some of the roots break off.
 As soon as you repot them with new soil you will see that they start to grow quickly.